exasol/hamcrest-resultset-matcher/doc/user_guide/user_guide.md

 We assume here that you are familiar with the basics.

-### Exasol Test Containers as Maven Dependency
+### Hamcrest ResultSet Matcher as Maven Dependency

-Just add the following dependency to add the Exasol test containers to your project.
+Just add the following dependency to add the Hamcrest ResultSet Matcher to your project.

 ```xml
 <dependency>